RodrigoKugler/Epam_BIAnalyst/bi-analyst-prep/Core_Technical_Skills/Visualization_and_Tools/module.md

 ---

 ## Practice Question Bank
 1. **Case**: Sales asks for a dashboard showing global performance.
 Outline discovery questions, design approach, and tool choice rationale.
+   **Answer:** I’d clarify which audiences need the view, what decisions they make, the cadence of review, and how sales regions are defined today.
+I’d prototype a balanced scorecard layout with KPI tiles, trend lines, and drill-through to regional detail.
+Tool selection depends on ecosystem fit: Power BI if we already rely on Microsoft stack and need row-level security via Azure AD; Tableau if we need rapid storytelling and cross-platform sharing.
+I make that recommendation after weighing licensing, data connectivity, and governance needs.
 2. **Design**: When would you choose a bullet chart over a gauge?
 Provide business scenarios.
+   **Answer:** Bullet charts shine when you need to show actual performance against target with qualitative ranges and compact space—perfect for executive scorecards tracking monthly quota attainment across many products.
+Gauges convey a single KPI but consume more real estate and lack context.
+I pull out bullet charts when the conversation is about progress toward goal with room to compare peers on one page.
 3. **Governance**: How do you manage certified vs ad-hoc dashboards in Power BI or Tableau?
+   **Answer:** I maintain separate workspaces or projects: certified content lives in a governed area with approval workflows, version control, and refresh monitoring, while ad-hoc work stays in personal or team sandboxes.
+Certified dashboards require documented data sources, RLS validation, and owner accountability.
+We label content visibly so users know what they can trust, and periodically review usage to ensure the certified catalog stays relevant.
 4. **Performance**: A dashboard takes 30 seconds to load.
 How do you diagnose and fix it?
+   **Answer:** I check data source latency, visual-level queries, and any heavy calculations.
+In Power BI I analyze performance analyzer traces; in Tableau I use Performance Recorder.
+Fixes might include aggregating data upstream, limiting high-cardinality visuals, optimizing DAX/LOD logic, or switching slow DirectQuery visuals to import mode.
+I retest after each change and document the improvements for future reference.
 5. **Behavioral**: Describe a time you balanced stakeholder design requests with best practices.
+   **Answer:** A marketing VP wanted a 3D pie chart to “wow” executives.
+I acknowledged the intent, showed how a bar + variance callout told the story more clearly, and mocked both versions in a quick session.
+Presenting the pros/cons and impact on readability won them over, and the final dashboard led to clearer campaign decisions and higher adoption because stakeholders could interpret it instantly.
 6. **Security**: Explain how you implemented row-level security for a sensitive dataset and validated compliance.
+   **Answer:** In Power BI I created security roles tied to region attributes in the model and synced them with Azure AD groups.
+Testing with “View as” confirmed users only saw their territory.
+We documented the mapping, captured screenshots for auditors, and monitored audit logs to ensure no bypass.
+For Tableau, I’ve used user filters backed by entitlement tables with similar validation steps.
 7. **Advanced**: Compare building semantic models in Power BI vs LookML in Looker.
+   **Answer:** Power BI semantic models sit inside the dataset, defined through relationships, DAX measures, and perspectives—great for analysts who prefer a GUI blended with code.
+LookML is pure code, defining explores, views, and reusable dimensions/measures; it enforces centralized governance and version control.
+Power BI offers tighter integration with Microsoft tools, while Looker excels at governed self-service across browsers.
+Choice depends on team skill set and how strictly you need to manage semantic definitions.
 8. **Troubleshooting**: Filters behave unexpectedly after a recent change.
 Walk through your debugging process.
+   **Answer:** I review the change log to understand what shifted—new relationships, calculation edits, or filter context alterations.
+In Power BI I inspect filter propagation and use the performance analyzer to see query transformations; in Tableau I check filter order and worksheet-level filters.
+I recreate the issue in a copy, revert the suspected change, and test step by step until the behavior stabilizes.
+Documenting the root cause prevents future regressions.

 ---